CsClown/easyChart/TESTING.md

 # Testing
 ## Code Validation
 The easyChart site has been thoroughly tested.
-All the code has been run through the [W3C HTML Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+All the code has been run through the [W3C HTML Validator](https://validator.w3.org/),the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/).
 Minor errors were found on the home and inspiration pages.
 After fixing and retesting, no errors were found for both pages.
+JSHint shows some warnings regarding the use of the "let"-keyword and compatibility (ES6) as well es some undefined variables which i assume is a flawed assumption because i double checked these and they are defined and used.
+Maybe there is some subtlety to this which i cant comprehend yet.

 ## Responsiveness Test
 * The responsive design tests were carried out manually using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).